Biodegradable Corn Starch Packaging

 3. Resource Competition with Food Supply

-There is a concern that using corn for packaging may contribute to resource competition with food production, potentially affecting food prices and availability.
+Using corn for packaging may contribute to resource competition with food production, potentially affecting food prices and availability.

 4. Limited Composting Facilities